probil/vue-socket.io-extended/README.md

   Socket.io bindings for Vue.js and Vuex (based on `Vue-Socket.io`)
 </p>

+## :cherries: Features

+- Listen and emit `socket.io` events inside components
+- Dispatch actions and mutations in Vuex store on `socket.io` events
+- Support namespaced Vuex modules out-of-the-box
+- Listen for one event from the server from the few stores at the same time
+- Support for multiple arguments from the server (when more then one argument passed - payload is wrapped to array automatically)
+- Ability to define `socket.io` listeners in components dynamically

 ## :seedling: Motivation

 I used `Vue-Socket.io` for a long time and I like it.
 But bugs, lack of support, no tests, no CI and a huge amount of issues makes me cry.
 So I decided to create my own fork with all the desirable staff (features/fixes/tests/support etc).